awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 ## Getting an Overview of Cluster Status<a name="status-cluster"></a>

-The cluster **Status** tab provides a high level overview of the status of a cluster, a summary of events related to the cluster, and a list of Amazon CloudWatch alarms associated with the cluster\.
+The cluster **Status** tab provides a high level overview of the status of a cluster, a summary of events related to the cluster, and a list of Amazon CloudWatch alarms associated with the cluster\.<a name="status-cluster-task"></a>

 **To get an overview of cluster status**